NirmalaAbothu/team-profile-generator-11.10.20/README.md

 -    School name

-If user select TeamCompleted option from the list then application exit and will create the team profile.
+If user select TeamCompleted option from the list then application exit and will create the team.html and style.css files in output folder in directory.

+## Implemented the following functionalities

+-    addManager()
+-    addEngineer()
+-    addIntern()
+-    teamCompleted()
+-    writeCssFile()
+-    validateInputField

 ## Built With